ampere207/CandidateCore/docs/Future_Work.md

-# Phase 2 Development Roadmap
+# CandidateCore Future Development Roadmap

 This document outlines the planned future features and integrations for the `CandidateCore` engine.

 ---

-## 1. Adapter Implementation Detail
+## 1. Advanced Identity Resolution
-* **Resume PDF Parser**: Integrate `pdfplumber` to extract plain text layout coordinates.
-Use regex engines or local lightweight models to parse contact details, experience chronologies, and academic accomplishments.
-* **LinkedIn & GitHub Adapters**: Build adapters to parse raw API structures or profile exports.
+* Establish deeper matching logic to decide if incoming fragments belong to existing candidates across long periods of time:
+  * Phonetic first/last name matches with location constraints (Double Metaphone algorithms).
+  * Strict deduplication merging for identical LinkedIn URLs or GitHub profiles.

 ---

-## 2. Identity Resolution
-* Establish matching logic to decide if incoming fragments belong to existing candidates:
-  * Exact email matches.
-  * Phonetic first/last name matches with phone/location constraints (Double Metaphone algorithms).
-  * Unique ID matches (ATS IDs, LinkedIn profiles).

----

-## 3. Advanced Conflict Resolution
+## 2. Advanced Conflict Resolution
 * Provide configurable strategies:
-  * **Trust Weights**: Assign priority based on source trustworthiness metrics.
-  * **Freshness Decay**: Decouple old values using decay half-lives based on extraction timestamps.
+  * **Freshness Decay**: Decouple old values using decay half-lives based on extraction timestamps (e.g., an ATS record from 2 years ago loses confidence against a Resume from today).
-  * **User Overrides**: Allow recruiters to manually pin winning fields.
+  * **User Overrides**: Allow recruiters to manually pin winning fields in the UI, overriding the deterministic Merge Engine.

 ---

+## 3. Expanded Adapter Ecosystem
+* **LinkedIn & GitHub API Adapters**: Build adapters to parse raw API structures directly from LinkedIn Recruiter or GitHub profiles without manual data entry.
+* **Webhook Listeners**: Expose ingestion endpoints for ATS systems (like Greenhouse or Lever) to automatically push updates into the pipeline.

+---

-## 4. Semantic Enrichment
+## 4. Enhanced Semantic Enrichment Taxonomy
-* Integrate skill taxonomies (like ESCO or custom O*NET mappings) to group skills (e.g. mapping "Python3" and "Py" to "Python", or grouping "FastAPI" and "Flask" under "Python Web Frameworks").
+* The current Semantic Enrichment uses Gemini to infer qualitative strengths.
+Future iterations will integrate strict skill taxonomies (like ESCO or custom O*NET mappings) to semantically group identical skills (e.g., mapping "Python3" and "Py" strictly to "Python", or grouping "FastAPI" and "Flask" under "Python Web Frameworks").
-* Deduce experience tenure to predict seniority levels.
+* Use LLM projections to predict candidate retention or flight risks based on historical tenure data.

+---

+## 5. Persistence & Multi-tenancy
+* Currently, the engine uses an in-memory `CANDIDATE_STORE` for rapid processing.
+* **Database Integration**: Implement a robust PostgreSQL/MongoDB storage layer for persistent canonical profiles and fragment histories.
+* **Multi-tenancy**: Support isolated workspaces for different recruiting agencies or enterprise departments.